mahammad-mostafa/patient-clinic/README.md

 - Each invoice item is linked with the (medical history / treatment) tables through foreign keys (invoice_id / treatment_id)
 - Table for treatments information which include (type / name)
 - Join table named histories treatments for bridging between dical histories & treatments tables
+- All foriegn keys are indexed for optimizing queries performance

 <p align="right"><a href="#title">back to top</a></p>